 Then Peter said, “Silver and gold I do not have, but what I do have I give you: In the name of Jesus Christ of Nazareth, rise up and walk.”

 Look at us, Peter is saying, do we look like silver and gold people?
 Are we defined by silver and gold?
 Do Peter and John look like ones whose lives are ruled by money and the pursuit thereof?
 Their identity is obvious when the man looks at them.
 They are Jesus people, not money people.
 That portion of their lives died when they left behind their fishing nets and boats when they were called by Jesus.
 The beggar would not have seen rich, powerful men ready to meet his material needs.

 When he really looked the beggar saw men who knew that they only thing that they cared about in this world was exactly what the man needed – Jesus.
 They were Christians, followers of Jesus Christ with all their hearts and did not claim to be anything more.
 That was more than enough.

 And he took him by the right hand and lifted him up, and immediately his feet and ankle bones received strength.8 So he, leaping up, stood and walked and entered the temple with them—walking, leaping, and praising God.
 9 And all the people saw him walking and praising God.
 10 Then they knew that it was he who sat begging alms at the Beautiful Gate of the temple; and they were filled with wonder and amazement at what had happened to him.

-What defines us today?
+What defines You today?

-If we are confused, consider Oswald Chambers.
+If you are confused, consider Oswald Chambers.
 His writing, teaching, and fame would have done nothing for him on his deathbed without his identity in Christ.
 All those things are worthless to one getting ready to face the King of Kings.

 A believer in Jesus Christ.
 A simple epitaph more valuable than all the wealth in the world.

-Where is our identity?
+Where is your identity?